ASUCICREPO/CurbPHX/Lambda functions/eagleview-lambda/README.md

 ## Add environment variable =>
 1. 'UnprocessedBucket' -> 'eagleview-unprocessed-images' or the name of the bucket created for storing unprocessed images
 2. 'ProcessedBucket' -> 'eagleview-processed-images' or the name of the bucket created for storing processed images

+## Add DynamoDB and S3 full access to the execution role of the lambda function